 Tammie Melton flourishes at National Retail Federation convention

-Nominated as a 2017 Rising Star Scholar, Tammie was already more than excited.
+Nominated as a 2017 Rising Star Scholar, Tammie Melton was already more than excited about her future prospects in the fashion and retail industry.
 She then was informed by Ann Thye and Chris Wise, apparel program advisers, of the 2018 National Retail Federation (NRF) Student Program.
 After replying with interest, the apparel program nominated her to the NRF for an award as a "Rising Star" sophomore.

 The NRF then granted Tammie a travel stipend which made her trip to the convention possible.
 Tammie said freshmen and sophomores who have never been to an NRF event before are eligible to apply for stipends for these opportunities.